te-sa/login-page-fx/README.md

 - [ ] replace print statements with pop-ups/text in GUI
 - [ ] add way to recover password
 - [ ] give visual representation of password strength + show valid password specifications somewhere

+## Fix:

+- [X] set times logged in does not work for new users!
+  - issue was that no new record had been inserted into login_info